Ilkhanate: Disintegration (1316–1357)

-Öljaitü's son, the last Ilkhan Abu Sa'id Bahadur Khan, was enthroned in 1316.
+Öljaitü's son, the last ilkhan, Abu Sa'id Bahadur Khan, was enthroned in 1316.
 He was faced with rebellion in 1318 by the Chagatayids and Qara'unas in Khorasan, and an invasion by the Golden Horde at the same time.
 An Anatolian emir, Irenchin, also rebelled.
 Irenchin was crushed by Chupan of the Taichiud in the Battle of Zanjan-Rud on 13 July 1319.
 Under the influence of Chupan, the Ilkhanate made peace with the Chagatais, who helped them crush the Chagatayid revolt, and the Mamluks.
 In 1327, Abu-Sai'd replaced Chupan with "Big" Hasan.
 Hasan was accused of attempting to assassinate the khan and exiled to Anatolia in 1332.
 The non-Mongol emirs Sharaf-ud-Din Mahmud-Shah and Ghiyas-ud-Din Muhammad were given unprecedented military authority, which irked the Mongol emirs.
 In the 1330s, outbreaks of the Black Death ravaged the Ilkhanate and both Abu-Sai'd and his sons were killed by 1335 by the plague.
 Ghiyas-ud-Din put a descendant of Ariq Böke, Arpa Ke'un, on the throne, triggering a succession of short-lived khans until "Little" Hasan took Azerbaijan in 1338.
 In 1357, Jani Beg of the Golden Horde conquered Chupanid-held Tabriz for a year, putting an end to the Ilkhanate remnant.

-Franco-Mongol alliance
+The title Ilkhan

-The courts of Western Europe made many attempts to form an alliance with the Mongols, primarily with the Ilkhanate, in the 13th and 14th centuries, starting from around the time of the Seventh Crusade (Western Europeans were collectively called Franks by Muslims and Asians in the era of the Crusades).
-United in their opposition to the Muslims (primarily the Mamluks), an alliance was never formed nevertheless.
+According to the historian Rashid al-Din Hamadani, Kublai Khan granted Hülegü the title Ilkhan after he became the sole Qaghan (Great Khan) of the Mongols, by assigning the governorship of "the lands of the Tajiks [Arabs and Persians] from the banks of the Oxus to the river of Egypt" to Hülegü.
+Qubilai evidently sent 30,000 Mongol soldiers to reinforce Hülegü's authority in Iran.
+The term Ilkhan is a combination of two words: (1) Il (or El), which means "people" in Turkic and "the whole people" or "that particular" in Mongolian and (2) the khan which means 'king' or 'sovereign'.
+This title refers to the deference to Khublai and his successors as Great Khans of the Mongol Empire.
+The title Ilkhan carried by the descendants of Hülegü and, later, other Borjigin princes in the Middle East, does not appear in the sources until after 1260.
+All Ilkhans from Hülegü to Ghazan minted coins in "the name of the Qaghan".
+Ghazan omitted the name of the Great Khan from his coins, however, his coins from Georgia inscribed the traditional Mongolian formula "Struck by Ghazan in the Name of the Qaghan [Great Khan]".
+Ghazan also received an imperial seal, declaring him a prince from the sixth Great Khan Temür Khan.